freenas/freenas-docs/userguide/sharing.rst

 Zvol Based LUN
 ^^^^^^^^^^^^^^

-To grow a zvol based LUN, navigate :menuselection:`Storage --> Pools`, click |ui-options| on the zvol to be grown, then press :guilabel:`Edit zvol`.
-In the example shown in
-:numref:`Figure %s <iscsi_zvol_lun_fig>`,
-the current size of the zvol named *zvol1* is 4 GiB.
+To grow a zvol-based LUN, go to :menuselection:`Storage --> Pools`, click |ui-options| on the zvol to be grown, then click :guilabel:`Edit zvol`.
+In the example shown in :numref:`Figure %s <iscsi_zvol_lun_fig>`, the current size of the zvol named *zvol1* is 4 GiB.